 Fine-dine at a winery

 12:45: The cool-climate wineries of Coal River Valley are a civilised 20-minute cab ride from downtown.
-Book a table for lunch at Frogmore Creek (699 Richmond Road, Cambridge) and sample chef Ruben Koopman’s innovative, territorial cooking.
-Taste the Tasmanian terroir in a dish of roast Tasmanian wallaby with parsley puree, Davidson plum gel, horseradish cream and black garlic jus.
+Book a table for lunch at Frogmore Creek and sample innovative, territorial cooking.
+Taste the Tasmanian terroir in a dish of tamarind-glazed pork belly and pulled pork croquettes from Scottsdale with apple puree and kimchee.
 The glass-walled dining room and deck embrace bucolic views over pinot noir and sauvignon blanc grapes to bushland beyond and the Mount Pleasant Radio Telescope Observatory.
 Contemplate the universe over an elegant riesling from the vineyard cellar.

 Get in touch with your green thumb

-15:00: Heading back to the city, drop into the Royal Tasmanian Botanical Gardens (Lower Domain Road, Hobart) for harbour views, colonial history and botanical beauty.
+15:00: Heading back to the city, drop into the Royal Tasmanian Botanical Gardens for harbour views, colonial history and botanical beauty.
 The circa-1818 gardens, still with extensive convict-built walls, contain remarkable collections, including the Sub Antarctic Plant House – unique in the world – and a notable array of conifers.

 Take to the skies

 16:30: Cab it to Sandy Bay and wander along Marieville Esplanade, admiring the luxurious waterfront mansions and the Royal Tasmanian Yacht Club’s squadron of sailing boats.
 Then walk east along Sandy Bay Road for five minutes to Wrest Point Casino (Australia’s oldest), where your ride awaits on the helipad.
-A 20-minute Par Avion helicopter flight over Hobart takes in all the highlights, from Tasman Bridge and Bellerive Oval to the city’s patron peak, Mount Wellington.
-Or set a course north to Pontville and touch down beside the Gothic splendour of Shene Estate (76 Shene Road), a Colonial pile turned into a gin and whisky distillery.
-Take a behind-the-scenes tour with the owners (by appointment) then chopper back to Wrest Point Casino and call a cab.
+A 30-minute Par Avion scenic helicopter flight over Hobart takes in all the highlights, from Tasman Bridge and Bellerive Oval to the city’s patron peak, Mount Wellington.

 Taste a top drop

-18:30: Head to Willing Bros Wine Merchants (390 Elizabeth Street, North Hobart; 03 6234 3053), where Carl Windsor and his hospitable crew await with Tasmanian wines and produce.
+18:30: Head to Willing Bros Wine Merchants, where the hospitable crew await with Tasmanian wines and produce.
 There’s a huge collection of wines to choose from, sourced from intriguing makers across the state, the country and the world.
 The short menu of “wine food” might include chicken liver parfait and a “bacon” made from smoked duck breast.
-If it’s there, have a taste – Windsor makes it himself.

 Toast the shimmering city

 20:00: It’s a 25-minute walk down Elizabeth Street to Sullivans Cove and Brooke Street Pier, where the tasteful team behind luxury boutique hotel The Islington have created a jewel box on the water.
-John Goodyear and David Meredith’s bar and restaurant, The Glass House (Franklin Wharf), is lined with crystal cabinets displaying their collection of Murano glass and cased in floor-to-ceiling windows that frame the shimmering river and city lights.
+The Glass House is lined with crystal cabinets displaying their collection of Murano glass and cased in floor-to-ceiling windows that frame the shimmering river and city lights.
 Interiors of copper bars, beaten-silver tabletops and marsupial-print settees strike the right balance between glamour and good humour.
 Toast the moment with a glass from the Tasmanian-focused wine list or a snifter of something stronger (the whisky selection is impressive).

 End on a high

-21:00: Walk upstairs to Aloft (Brooke Street Pier), a restaurant renowned for original, Asian-accented Tasmanian dishes such as the pig’s ear cooked in master stock and spiked with Sichuan pepper.
-Aloft’s dining room soars above the Derwent River and captures twinkling views of the harbour city that almost eclipse the food, but not quite. ￼
+21:00: Walk upstairs to Aloft, a restaurant renowned for original, Asian-accented Tasmanian dishes such as the tasting menu's wallaby with miso and macadamia.
+Aloft’s dining room soars above the Derwent River and captures twinkling views of the harbour city that almost eclipse the food – but not quite. ￼